Hungary in World War I: Aftermath

-On 11 November 1918 World War I ended for Austria-Hungary with a complete military defeat, even if at the time of the collapse, all forces were standing outside the borders of 1914.
+On 11 November 1918, World War I ended for Austria-Hungary, though at the time of the collapse, all forces were standing outside the borders of 1914.
 With the collapse of the army, Austria-Hungary also collapsed.
+The political leaders of the ethnic groups of the Kingdom of Hungary called for independent nation-states.

+When Oszkár Jászi became the new Minister for National Minorities of Hungary, he immediately offered democratic referendums for minorities about the disputed borders; however, the political leaders of those minorities refused the very idea of such referendums at the Paris peace conference.

-The ethnic groups of the Kingdom of Hungary called for independent nation-states.
-In the Treaty of Trianon, signed on 4 June 1920, Hungary lost approx. two-thirds of her territory, more than half of its population, more territory than any other country at that time (excluding colonies).
-Around 8 million Hungarians remained in Trianon Hungary, while more than 3 million Hungarians were stranded outside the newly established borders.
-Newly established countries, such as Czechoslovakia, Poland and the Kingdom of Serbs, Croats and Slovenes were established and some already existing countries extended their territories (Italy and Romania).
+By the Treaty of Trianon, signed on 4 June 1920, Hungary lost about two-thirds of her territory and more than half of its population.
+This was a larger loss of territory than any other country at that time (excluding colonies).
+Around 8 million Hungarians remained in post-Trianon Hungary, while more than 3 million Hungarians were stranded outside the newly established borders.
+Newly established countries such as Czechoslovakia, Poland and the Kingdom of Serbs, Croats and Slovenes were established, and some already-existing countries extended their territories (Italy and Romania).
 The southern part of Hungary was given to the Kingdom of Serbs, Croats and Slovenes.
 Croatia was also incorporated into it after more than 800-year personal union with Hungary.
-102,813 square kilometers—the whole of Eastern Hungary and Transylvania—were awarded by the Entente to Romania, more than the remaining area of Hungary itself 93,030 km2.
+102,813 square kilometers—the whole of Eastern Hungary and Transylvania—were awarded by the Entente to Romania, more than the remaining area of Hungary itself (93,030 km2).
 The northern part of Hungary was annexed by the newly created Czechoslovakia.
-Austria also received territories from Western-Hungary.
+Austria also received territories from Western Hungary.

+After World War I, despite the "self-determination of peoples" idea of the Allied Powers, only one plebiscite was permitted (later known as the Sopron plebiscite) to settle disputed borders on the former territory of the Kingdom of Hungary, settling a smaller territorial dispute between the First Austrian Republic and the Kingdom of Hungary.
+During the Sopron plebiscite in late 1921, the polling stations were supervised by British, French, and Italian army officers of the Allied Powers.

-These newly created or greatly enlarged states formed the Little Entente after the war, encircling Hungary in order to make border revision impossible.
-The Hungarian Army was reduced to a mere 30,000 troops, Hungary was forbidden to have an air force, tanks, and any sophisticated weapons.
-The borders were set in such a way that all natural defense lines were crossed making the remaining territory totally vulnerable and difficult to defend.
+Hungary was crippled after losing its status as a Great Power.
+The newly created or greatly enlarged states formed the Little Entente after the war, encircling Hungary in order to make border revision impossible.
+The Army was reduced to a mere 30,000 troops; Hungary was forbidden to have an air force, tanks, and any sophisticated weapons.
+The borders were set in such a way that all natural defense lines were crossed, making the remaining territory vulnerable to invasion.